DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-12-ect-teaching-challenge.md

 Being an effective teacher requires strong knowledge of effective instruction and the subject being taught (Coe et al., 2014).
 Ms Mahrez needs to develop her practice in relation to the instruction and subject strands of this programme to have the best chance of translating high expectations into successful learning behaviours.

 Conveying and upholding high expectations takes significant teacher effort and time.
 Improvements in pupil attitudes to learning may not be immediately visible, and there may be steps backwards as well as forwards.
-Ms Mahrez may feel like her colleagues’ classrooms work as if by magic, but she needs to understand there is no shortcut.
+Ms Mahrez may feel like her colleagues' classrooms work as if by magic, but she needs to understand there is no shortcut.
 Her consistent efforts to support pupil success, and helping them understand the process behind this, is the best way she can support pupils in her classroom and set them up for success beyond it.

 ### Key takeaways: